aslanix/SmallStepNI/README.md

 - The proof uses `LibTactics` and software foundation tactics `SfLib.v`;
   these and other small libraries are included for convenience in `lib/`.
 - Comments and suggestions on how to improve these scripts are welcome.
+- For a version of this proof technique applied to a dynamic monitor, see this repository https://github.com/Crowton/DynamicNoninterference

 ---
 ## Proof Architecture